powellian/nuxt-netlify-contentful-reference/README.md

 # nuxt-netlify-contentful-reference
-Reference version for a JAMStsck site - placeholder content throughout.
+Reference version for a JAMStsck site - placeholder content throughout, not currently hosted on Netlify but thst's a quick TODO/WIP.

 Includes mockup of environment variables and Nuxt configuration, with relevant links in comments.

+Project runs locally as-per the following guide;  dependencies are up-to-date (as of writing this) - to test, run the following: `npm outdated -l`

 ## Build Setup